Icosa-dev/Alzipar-Dictionary/Rules/Morphology/DescriptorForms.md

-# Alżapar Morphology: Descriptor Forms
+# Alzapar Morphology: Descriptor Forms

 Descriptive words which describe the quality of nouns or verbs are also able to be formed with transfix forms of their own.